WWE News: WWE Edits Roman Reigns Title Loss To Create Sympathy For Him

 — Eugene Oubliette (@zorak303) January 17, 2017

-The apparent duplicity and manipulation of what really happened emerged in a thread on Reddit’s r/squaredcircle wrestling discussion board and was reported on by With Spandex.
+The apparent duplicity and manipulation of what really happened emerged in a thread on Reddit’s /r/squaredcircle wrestling discussion board and was reported on by With Spandex.
 One Reddit user in the thread suggested that WWE has the right to do what it likes with its footage of fans from events, and that fans tacitly agree to such conditions simply by attending a WWE show.

 While WWE’s video editing trick was certainly sneaky, the company didn’t do anything wrong here.
 It’s trying to garner support for a character Vince McMahon clearly wants to be the focal point of its flagship show, and it’s well within its rights to edit footage as it sees fit to aid that cause.
 It’s not censorship or a conspiracy.